v0lta/Listen-attend-and-spell/README.md

 See also the original LAS paper by Chan et al: https://arxiv.org/abs/1508.01211

-For an in depth discussion of the architecture above including relevant background information you could take a look at my thesis text: https://github.com/v0lta/masterThesis/blob/master/thesis.pdf
+For an in depth discussion of the LAS-architecture including relevant background information you could take a look at my thesis text: https://github.com/v0lta/masterThesis/blob/master/thesis.pdf